ROKAMETISM/Test-Repository-02/README.md

 ## What am I doing now?
 2025-08-26

 I made a new cpp source called chess.cpp.
 I will make a cpp program that I can use to play chess using standard chess notations as input.
 I aim to learn about cpp and OOP during this practice.

+I'm using https://cplusplus.com/doc/tutorial/templates/ as my source material for learning.
+I read Classes I and I will read Classes II tommorow.